hackclub/hackclub/workshops/expense-tracker/README.md

         break
 ```

-Now, if the user presses **E**, the data he entered get's stored into the `.json` file and we print a message as a sort of exit message: **Bye, See you again**.
+Now, if the user presses **E**, the data he entered gets stored into the `.json` file and we print a message as a sort of exit message: **Bye, See you again**.
 This will then break the while loop and the program exits.

 Next, we also need to create a condition for if the user chooses to view his total expenses again.